Tips for Buying Cars at Auction and Avoiding Scams

-- Make sure your contract clearly states whether the title indication light was red, green or yellow.
+- Make sure your contract clearly states whether the title indication light is red, green, or yellow.
 If your purchase turns out to be a red light title problem later on, yet they indicated green, you got them by the neck now.

 - Get to the auction early to stock your prey!
 The earlier the better.
-Beat the crowds, avoid distractions and look for the cars you’ll want.
+Beat the crowds, avoid distractions, and look for the cars you’ll want.
 Make sure you have a Kelley Blue Book, NADA guide, or Edmunds book if you’re going to a public auto auction.
 If you’re going to a wholesale auto auction, bring a Black Book with you.
-If you have your Smart Phone, just surf to the car pricing web sites from the auction.
+If you have your Smart Phone, just surf the car pricing websites from the auction.

 - As you find the cars you like, open all doors, hood, trunk, and look for the VIN stickers, and make sure they all match.
 If they don’t the car is either stolen, or was in a wreck, and fixed with parts from another car.
-Use your smart phone to run an VinHistory report.
+Use your smartphone to run a VinHistory report.

 - Don’t forget you have to pay a buyer’s premium on the car, which could bring your cost over market value.